trilinos/Trilinos/cmake/std/atdm/README.md

 Once logged on to 'vortex' (SRN), one can either build and configure on the login node or the compute node.
 Make sure to setup SSH keys as described in `/opt/VORTEX_INTRO` before trying to build on a compute node.
-To get a list of compute nodes, run `bhosts`, then simply ssh to a given hostname.
 For example to configure, build and run the tests for the default `cuda-debug` build for `kokkos` (after cloning Trilinos on the `develop` branch), do: